A joint service of the UK Ag Weather Center and the National Weather Service.

 Current Livestock Heat Stress Index (LSI),

 Hazardous Weather Outlook For COOSA County, AL

-DAY ONE Through Tonight.
+DAY ONE Today and Tonight.

-DAYS TWO THROUGH SEVEN Monday through Saturday.
+DAYS TWO THROUGH SEVEN Saturday through Thursday.

 SPOTTER INFORMATION STATEMENT